LarsNauheimer/HybPhaser/README.md

 -	`read_type_cladeassociation`: set whether reads are single or paired-end reads (single end, if you use the mapped-only reads) ["single-end" or "paired-end"]
 -	`ID_read_pair1`: if reads are paird-end, set unique part of filename including the ending (e.g. "_R1.fastq", "_R2.fastq").
 If reads are single-end, you can ignore this.
 -	`ID_read_pair2`: similar to “ID_read_pair2”
+-	`file_with_samples_included` : set path to text file that contains a list of all samples included
 -	`path_to_reference_sequences`: set folder that contains the sequences of samples to select the clade reference sequences  (e.g., .../HybPiper_results/HybPhaser/sequences/consensus_samples_raw")
 -	`path_to_bbmap`: set folder to bbmap binaries, if bbmap is not in your path variable
 -	`no_of_threads`: set number of threads to be used for BBSplit [any number]